celo-org/docs/docs/community/fundraising.md

 ## Other Prominent Celo Ecosystem Investors:

 The groups below have also invested in companies in the Celo Ecosystem and may be worth considering if you’re looking to raise a larger round of institutional capital.
-If you’re an investor that has invested in Celo’s Ecosystem and would like to be included in the list, please reach out to [celoinvestorecosystem@celo.org](mailto:celoinvestorecosystem@celo.org).

 ![fundraising](/img/doc-images/fundraising/3.png)

-## How do I get in touch with these investors?

-Please reach out to [celoinvestorecosystem@celo.org](mailto:celoinvestorecosystem@celo.org) with your investor presentation and a short description of the company, and your round details and we can help get you connected with interested investors in Celo’s Investor Ecosystem.